 7. Be mindful of your time.

-Because the paths are more traumatic, it’s smart to run through time at the start to gain a sense of your trail pacing versus heading out for a 6-miler that could take you 40 mins longer than predicted.
-Running an out-and-again route is a terrific way to get to know your tempo and broaden your path running self-assurance.
+Because the paths are more traumatic, it’s smart to run through time at the start to gain a sense of your trail pacing versus heading out for a 6-miler that could take you 40 minutes longer than predicted.
+Running an on-and-off route is a terrific way to get to know your tempo and broaden your path of running self-assurance.
 From there, you could widen loops and highways to fit you.

 8. Change gears.